-Certain information and communication technologies hold immediate promise for improving science and technology information systems and services in Africa.
+Certain information and communication technologies hold immediate promise for improving STI systems and services in Africa.

-- Because of its low cost, durability, vast storage potential, ease of use, and the fact that it by-passes telecommunications problems, CD-ROM seems to provide answers to a number of developing country difficulties, particularly access to bibliographic and full text material. - Desktop publishing offers an attractive means of producing textbooks and other scientific material of interest to a limited audience. - Until more reliable and less expensive telecommunications becomes more generally available, electronic mail and computer conferencing will be primarily a source of information for national and regional centers, from which individual local users can be served.
+- Because of its low cost, durability, vast storage potential, ease of use, and the fact that it by-passes telecommunications problems, CD-ROM seems to provide answers to a number of developing country difficulties, particularly access to bibliographic and full text material. - Desktop publishing offers an attractive means of producing textbooks and other scientific material of interest to a limited audience. - More reliable and less expensive telecommunications will allow for the broader application of electronic mail and computer conferencing for information exchange among local, national and regional centers.